genome-vendor/bsmap/README.txt

 7.2 sam2bam.sh
 Shell script to convert SAM format to sorted and indexed BAM format.
 The input SAM file will be deleted if the conversion is successful.
-This script is automatically called by BSMAP if the output file has .bam suffix.
+This script is automatically called by BSMAP if the output file has .bam suffix, which requires samtools and sam2bam.sh installed in system default path.
 It can also be used manually.

 Usage: ./sam2bam.sh INPUT_SAM_FILE

-example: ./sam2bam.sh sample1.sam
+Example: ./sam2bam.sh sample1.sam
 This will generate sorted BAM file sample1.bam and index file sample1.bam.bai.

+7.3 bsp2sam.py
+Python script to convert .BSP format output to SAM format output.

+Usage: bsp2sam.py [options] BSP_FILE

+Options:
+  -h, --help           show this help message and exit -o FILE, --out=FILE  output file name. (required)
+  -d FILE, --ref=FILE  reference genome fasta file. (required) -q, --quiet          don't print progress on stderr.

+Example: python bsp2sam.py -d hg19.fa -o sample.sam sample.bsp

+Note: For pair-end BSP output, this script will conver it into single-end SAM output, i.e. the mapping information remains, but the pairing information lost.

 8. Citation